zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 ```
 {% endhint %}

-Even if an artifact is created externally, it can be treated like any other artifact produced by
-ZenML steps - with all the functionalities described above!
+Even if an artifact is created externally, it can be treated like any other artifact produced by ZenML steps - with all the functionalities described above!

+{% hint style="info" %}
+It is also possible to use these functions inside your ZenML steps.
+However, it is usually cleaner to return the artifacts as outputs of your step to save them, or to use External Artifacts to load them instead.
+{% endhint %}

 ## Assigning tags to your artifacts